joshuacheong/wishlist-tracker/README.md

 > I wish for `<issue-url>`

 Substitute `<issue-url>` with the URL of the GitHub issue that describes the feature you desire.
-If that issue doesn't exist [submit an issue](https://github.com/paritytech/polkadot-sdk/issues) to then add it to the wishlist.
+If that issue doesn't exist [create an issue](https://github.com/paritytech/polkadot-sdk/issues) to then add it to the wishlist.

 ## Vote on a Wish
 Simply head over to [#3900 if you are a developer](https://github.com/paritytech/polkadot-sdk/issues/3900) or [#3901 if you are a User](https://github.com/paritytech/polkadot-sdk/issues/3901), and just add a thumbs up 'like' emoji to the feature you resonate with!